-Additional fields may be added to the header in order to provide further information, however, these will not be automatically processed or recognised by the transfer software.

-The header and data sections should be separated by ONE blank line.
+An explanation can be found in chapter A1.6

 Data section

 The data area should consist of a separate line of data for each scan.

 Each line should contain the start time of the measurement in HH:MM:SS format converted to UTC (or local time if requested by the co-ordinator) followed by a reading for each analyser data point or receiver step, all separated by commas.